jweslley/localtld/README.md

 appending `localtld` to the end of the line containing `hosts:`.
 You'll get something like:

-    hosts: files dns localtld
+    hosts: files localtld dns

-Note: This line may vary depending on your distro, but remember: just append `localtld` or place `localtld` before `dns`.
+> Note: This line may vary depending on your distro, but remember: just append `localtld` or place `localtld` before `dns` (later is recommended to avoid slowness caused by DNS resolution).

+Finally, restart your browser after editing `/etc/nsswitch.conf`.

 ## Test usage